ts-boilerplate/electron-typescript-react-dva-boilerplate/README.md

-A boilerplate that supports TypeScript, React, Dva and HMR
+An electron boilerplate that supports TypeScript, React, Dva and HMR

 ## Features